efrederickson/SharpLua/README.txt

 supports most lua functions.

 Created by mlnlover11 Productions
-Based off of the LuaInterpreter article on CodeProject.
+Based off of the LuaInterpreter article on CodeProject (http://www.codeproject.com/Articles/228212/Lua-Interpreter)

 To use in your projects, just add a reference to the SharpLua.dll file and use the SharpLua.LuaRuntime.Run(code[, environment]) or RunFile function.